North of Bloor and west of Dundas as it bends toward Keele.

 DID YOU KNOW?:

-Though there are many new restaurants and businesses popping up along the commercial streets, the longest standing institution has to be the West Toronto Bowling Club.
+Though there are many new restaurants, condos and businesses popping up along the commercial streets, the longest standing institution in the West Bend has to be the West Toronto Bowling Club.
 Established in 1912, it is still going strong and openly welcomes new members at a reasonable price during the green grass season.

 West Bend is a hybrid of sorts.
 In some ways, it’s a more affordable High Park, with large historical homes and big lots, but it also has some of the grittiness and cool factor of the nearby Junction neighbourhood as well.

 The housing stock is fantastic.
 Big brick century homes on curving streets.
 There are some businesses on Bloor West.
-Not bad, but a little 80s.
+Not bad, and getting better.
 The place to watch is along Dundas West.
 Going north past Bloor, this was once a hopeless stretch with train tracks on one side and drab businesses on the other.
-Now, there’s Hula Girl, a thriving espresso bar, and even a Ravi Soup, a tasty option with several locations throughout the city.
+Now, there’s Hula Girl, a just a short walk up from the Dundas West subway.
 Dundas Street bends to the west toward Keele, there is a number of great options popping up in this portion of the strip as well.
-There’s Channel Zero, an indie Canadian broadcaster, Honest Weight Fish Market, the classy Cajun restaurant, Roux, a vegan bakery, an non-vegan bakery, and some excellent take-out at at The Plant YYX and the small but mighty Valis Foodcraft.
+There’s Channel Zero, an indie Canadian broadcaster, Honest Weight Fish Market, the classy Cajun restaurant, Roux, a vegan bakery, an non-vegan bakery (Mable’s), and some delicious non-healthy options like Chica’s Nashville Hot Chicken.

 Developers have expressed more and more interest in the area including a proposed high rise just north of Bloor, on the east side.
+It’s also a favourite place for boutique condo buildings.
 The Duke, a mid-size boutique-style condo is one of the best new condos of last few years to emerge, as far as I’m concerned.
 It’s designed by Tas Designs at Indian Grove and Dundas West.
-Coming soon we’ll also see Junction House and likely a few more.
+Coming soon just down the street toward the bend, we’ll also see Junction House and the much-praised and award-winning, Junction Point.